coffee19850519/single_cell_spatial_image/pipeline/README.md

 ## Running the tests

 ### Generate pseudo RGB images
 Program **pseudo-images_pipeline.py** is used to generate pseudo RGB images.
 It can also output the corresponding case study image according to the input panel gene txt file.
 Images generated in this step store in the pseudo_images folder under specified output folder.
+Original 10X data files of 16 samples can be found on Baidu Cloud Disk[].

 In **pseudo-images_pipeline.py** ,these parameters are used: